-Commissioner.
+The ACA would change this difference in remedies by giving the CTA very similar remedial powers as the Canadian Human Rights Tribunal and the Accessibility Commissioner.
 This will mean that regardless of where the complaint is filed, the complainant will have virtually the same remedies available to them.

 Currently, the CTA and the Canadian Human Rights Tribunal apply different legal tests when adjudicating accessible transportation complaints.
 The Canadian Human Rights Tribunal applies the legal test for prima facie discrimination which has been developed by Supreme Court of Canada jurisprudence.25 If discrimination is established the Tribunal then considers whether accommodating the complainant would have caused undue hardship to the respondent.26 The legal test applied by the CTA is less straightforward and arguably weaker.
-For a more detailed analysis on this point, see Appendix C of this report.
+For a more detailed analysis on this point, go to Appendix C of this report.